 Two kinds of conscious machines have been popular in science fiction; conscious A.I, and conscious robots.
 Conscious A.I., essentially consciousness-in-a-box, is almost always portrayed as dangerous, as indeed it would be, if such a thing were possible.
 Conscious robots are generally portrayed as being just like us, and like us, can be either good or bad.

 In the vast majority of science fiction stories about conscious A.I., the machine consciousness happens by some mysterious accident, unplanned and unexpected.
 In stories about robots, machine consciousness is either just accepted as a given, or again just somehow spontaneously happens.
 Both of these portrayals of machine consciousness are pure fantasy, literary devices needed when human consciousness was still a complete mystery.

-In The science behind The Mechanism Me, I will try to explain how machine consciousness is indeed plausible, and why it will never happen by accident.
+In The science behind In Synthient Skin, I will try to explain how machine consciousness is indeed plausible, and why it will never happen by accident.
 While we certainly don’t yet have all the answers, we now know enough about human consciousness to know that there are specific requirements that must be met before it can emerge.

 Even this rudimentary knowledge allows us to debunk many common beliefs, like the one that holds that if you feed enough data about the world into an A.I., at a certain point consciousness will spontaneously appear.
 The evidence to date concurs with the neuroscience: it doesn’t matter how many yottabytes of data you feed into an A.I., it will still be no more conscious than your laptop.